-Figure 1: The evolution of expected future cash flows in the fever period of COVID-19 (effect of workplace resilience and leverage): First panel shows the standardized earnings expectation $(Ex_t EPS{i,2020} - EPS{i,2019})/EPS{i,2019}$ of high- and low-resilience firms, in the sense of workplace flexibility, for current fiscal year of 2020. $Ex_t EPS{i,2020}$ stands for earnings expectation of firm i at time t (similar to Landier and Thesmar, 2020; Daadmehr, 2024; Koren and Peto, 2020).
+Figure 1: The evolution of expected future cash flows in the fever period of COVID-19 (the impact of workplace resilience and leverage): First panel shows the standardized earnings expectation $(Ex_t EPS{i,2020} - EPS{i,2019})/EPS{i,2019}$ of high- and low-resilience firms, in the sense of workplace flexibility, for current fiscal year of 2020. $Ex_t EPS{i,2020}$ stands for earnings expectation of firm i at time t (similar to Landier and Thesmar, 2020; Daadmehr, 2024; Koren and Peto, 2020).
+Firms with 'affected share' less than 40 are assigned to the high-resilience group and ones with greater than 65 are assigned to the low-resilience one.
 The second panel shows the standardized earnings expectations of firms with different levels of leverage.
 Firms with higher leverage than the 80th percentile are assumed high-levered (Q5) and firms with the lower than 20th percentile are the low-levered ones (Q1).
 Data source: Compustat/CRSP merged, WRDS for fundamentals, and Refinitiv-Eikon (Thomson Reuters) I/B/E/S forecasts for daily consensus analysts' earnings.